David Frost (producer)

 David Frost is an American classical record producer and pianist.
-He has won 22 Grammy Awards for his work including seven wins for Producer of the Year, Classical.
+He has won 25 Grammy Awards for his work including seven wins for Producer of the Year, Classical.
 He is a music producer for the Metropolitan Opera and has recorded major orchestras including the New York Philharmonic, Chicago Symphony Orchestra, and Los Angeles Philharmonic.

-Early Years
+Early years

-Frost has a Bachelor's and Master's Degree from the Juilliard School of Music.
+Frost is the son of Grammy Award-winning record producer Thomas Frost.
+Frost has a bachelor's and master's degree from the Juilliard School of Music.
 He is an accomplished pianist, and has performed at Carnegie Hall.
 He has been a record producer since his late 20s.

 Artists and Labels

 He has worked with numerous labels, including RCA Red Seal, Sony Classical, London/Decca, Deutsche Grammophon and EMI Classics.
 As a staff producer at BMG Classics (RCA Red Seal) for nearly a decade, he collaborated with many of their most important artists such as André Previn, Sir Colin Davis, Leonard Slatkin, Anne Akiko Meyers, The Tokyo String Quartet, János Starker, Luciano Berio and the pianists Alicia de Larrocha, Evgeny Kissin, Rudolf Firkusny and Van Cliburn.
 He has also been a guest faculty member of The Banff Centre.
 He is the son of Thomas Frost, who won the 1986 Grammy for Classical Producer of the Year.

-Frost was producer for the Grammy Award-winning Verismo and Grammy-nominated Homage with soprano Renée Fleming, Kathleen Battle's Sony Classical release Grace, and Decca’s Star Crossed Lovers with Renée Fleming, Plácido Domingo and Daniel Barenboim.
-He has produced operatic tracks for several film soundtracks, including A Midsummer Night’s Dream with soprano Renée Fleming, and The Man Who Cried with tenor Salvatore Licitra.
-He has collaborated with director Baz Luhrmann, producing the Broadway Cast Album of Puccini’s La Boheme for Dreamworks Records.
+Frost was producer for the Grammy Award-winning Verismo and Grammy-nominated Homage with soprano Renée Fleming, Kathleen Battle's Sony Classical release Grace, and Decca's Star Crossed Lovers with Renée Fleming, Plácido Domingo and Daniel Barenboim.
+He has produced operatic tracks for several film soundtracks, including A Midsummer Night's Dream with soprano Renée Fleming, and The Man Who Cried with tenor Salvatore Licitra.
+He has collaborated with director Baz Luhrmann, producing the Broadway Cast Album of Puccini's La Boheme for DreamWorks Records.

 He recently has produced recordings with the Chicago Symphony and conductors Riccardo Muti and Pierre Boulez, the Los Angeles Philharmonic and Gustavo Dudamel, pianist Jonathan Biss and the Orpheus Chamber Orchestra, Anne Akiko Meyers, the Eroica Trio, guitarist Sharon Isbin, violinist and composer Mark O'Connor, the Kansas City Symphony, and The Five Browns.
 Serving as audio producer for PBS Great Performances, he has collaborated with Andrea Bocelli, Tony Bennett, Celine Dion, Chris Botti, Audra MacDonald, Yo-Yo Ma, Gil Shaham, Emanuel Ax, and conductor Alan Gilbert leading the New York Philharmonic, as well as Itzhak Perlman and the Lyric Opera of Chicago.
 He is a Music Producer for the Metropolitan Opera and his work includes the Decca DVD release of Der Rosenkavalier with Renée Fleming and the Sony DVD release of Otello with Sonya Yoncheva.